waleedmebane/allsembly-prototype/docs/index.rst

 misc/notes.md in the source code repository and shown to some extent in the screen shots in the User's Guide.
-Participants present policy proposals as described in misc/prospectus.pdf, and then they present positions statements about the evaluation of those proposals and pro and con evidence to support such statements.
-The pro and con evidence statements are themselves positions which may be supported or oppose with new pieces of, respectively, pro and con evidence.
-Each contribution of new pro or con evidence is accompanied by a bet, expressing a level of confidence that by the end, all of the weight of evidence in the chain of evidence will, on net, support that position (i.e., all of the opposing evidence eventually presented will not be enoughto defeat it).
+Participants present policy proposals as described in misc/prospectus.pdf, and then they present positions, statements about the evaluation of those proposals, and pro and con evidence to support such statements.
+The pro and con evidence statements are themselves positions which may be supported or opposed with new pieces of, respectively, pro and con evidence.
+Each contribution of new pro or con piece of evidence is accompanied by a bet, expressing a level of confidence that by the end, all of the weight of evidence in the chain of evidence will, on net, support that position (i.e., all of the opposing evidence eventually presented will not be enough to defeat it).
 The software uses probability to estimate the weight of the evidence as each new piece of evidence is added and as participants adjust their expressed confidence in positions by making new bets.
 A bet is supposed to represent the taking of a risk.
 Thus a participant is